 Toddler Backpack

-The toddler backpack is your first line of defense for smooth transitions throughout the day, and what you put in it matters just as much as the bag itself.
-We stocked Ollie’s with a rotation of new activities she hadn’t seen before — small, novel things that come out during wait times or quiet moments — along with her favorite snacks and a few comfort items.
+This toddler backpack (We bought the bunny style!) is a must-have.
+We are stocking Ollie’s with a rotation of new toys she hasn’t seen before — small, novel things that can come out during wait times or quiet moments — along with her favorite snacks and a few comfort items.

 Travel Stroller with a Fan and Rain Cover

-Your travel stroller is your home base for the entire day.
+Your travel stroller is your home base for the entire day at Disney.
 It is where naps happen, where regrouping happens, where shade comes from, and where your toddler goes when the sensory input of a theme park becomes too much for little systems to handle.
-Do not underestimate how essential this is.

-We used the Nuna TRVL stroller, which reclines fully — that full recline is genuinely important for a real mid-day nap, which is non-negotiable on a long Disney day.
-A clip-on fan keeps things cool in the Florida heat, and a rain cover means an unexpected afternoon shower doesn’t derail the whole day.
-Both are worth having before you arrive.
+We are bringing our Nuna TRVL stroller, which reclines fully — that full recline is genuinely important for a real mid-day nap, which we are treating as non-negotiable on a long Disney day.
+(This is our everyday stroller, but we love it because it’s lightweight, collapses with one hand, and has great storage.)
+A stroller fan will help keep things cool in the Florida heat, and a rain cover means an unexpected afternoon shower won’t derail the whole day.

-One practical note: tie something distinctive on your stroller handle — a bandana, a ribbon, anything — so you can spot it immediately in the stroller parking areas, which can get very full on busy days.
+One practical note: tie something distinctive on your stroller handle — a bandana, a ribbon — so you can spot your stroller in the stroller parking areas, which can get very full on busy days.

 Diaper Bag

-Your diaper bag is your command center, and how it’s organized determines how smoothly the day runs.
+Your diaper bag and how it’s organized can determine how smoothly the day runs.
 When you are in line for a ride or managing a toddler in a crowded park, you do not want to be digging through a disorganized bag for what you need.
-Everything should have a place and you should be able to find it quickly, with one hand, without looking.
+Everything should have a place and you should be able to find it quickly.

-We love the Mina Baie diaper bag for exactly this reason — it’s beautifully organized with dedicated pockets for everything, which makes quick access genuinely possible in even the most chaotic moments.
-Keep your most-reached-for items in the most accessible spots: wipes, snacks, a pacifier if your toddler uses one, sunscreen, and a spare diaper or two.
+We love my Mina Baie diaper bag for exactly this reason; it’s beautifully organized with dedicated pockets for everything, which makes quick access genuinely possible even in the most chaotic moments.
+(I have these stroller hooks to go with!)
+We plan to keep our most-reached-for items in the most accessible spots: hand sanitizing wipes, snacks, sunscreen, and more.
 The rest can live deeper in the bag.

 Extra Outfit in the Diaper Bag

-The difference between a thriving toddler at Disney and an unraveling one is almost always snacks and hydration.
-You can bring your own food and drinks into the Disney parks, which is one of the best kept practical tips for families — it saves money and means you always have what your child actually likes on hand rather than waiting in a food line when hunger strikes.
+The difference between a thriving toddler (and, honestly, grownup) at Disney and an unraveling one is almost always snacks and hydration.
+One of the best practical tips for families visiting Disney is that you can bring your own food and drinks into the parks.
+It saves money and means you always have what your child actually likes on hand rather than waiting in a food line when hunger strikes.

 We are big believers in CURE hydration packets, especially for a hot Florida park day.
 Keeping a toddler well hydrated in that kind of heat makes a real difference in how they feel and how the day goes.
-Pack more snacks than you think you need, keep them in the most accessible pocket of the backpack, and do not wait until your toddler is hungry to get something out.
+We are packing more snacks than we think we need, keeping them in the most accessible pocket of the backpack, and planning to stay ahead of hunger rather than react to it.
 Proactive snacking is one of the great underrated strategies of a successful Disney day.

 Headphones and Habbi Habbi Books

-Disney is genuinely a lot of sensory input for a small person — the crowds, the music, the sounds, the excitement.
+Disney can mean sensory overload for a small person — the crowds, the music, the sounds, the excitement.
 Having something calm and familiar available for the moments when it becomes too much is really valuable.

-We love Habbi Habbi books for exactly this purpose — they are interactive, engaging, and calm without requiring a screen.
-Paired with a good pair of toddler headphones, they are perfect for the flight, for the resort room wind-down, or for a quiet stroller moment when your toddler needs a break from the stimulation.
-Having that familiar, screen-free option available throughout the trip gave us a go-to for settling Ollie down in a way that felt gentle and easy.
+We love Habbi Habbi books for exactly this purpose; they are interactive, engaging, and calm without requiring a screen.
+Paired with a good pair of toddler headphones, they will be perfect for the flight, for the resort room wind-down, or for a quiet stroller moment when Ollie needs a break.
+Having that familiar, screen-free option available throughout the trip gives us a go-to for settling her down in a way that feels gentle and easy.

 Lightweight Muslin Blanket